-When we adopted the fee-only model in 2005, we were "out-in-front" of the industry.
+When we adopted the fee-only model in 2005, we were "out in front" of the industry.
 In its original state, the fee-only model meant:

 - Always acting as a Fiduciary.